Fast & Security Conscious

 Troubleshooting

-If the error "can't getwd" appears when attempting to commit or even checkout data, check that the CVS account you are using has the permissions +x (and possibly +r, depending on your server OS) on all parent directories relative to the repository.
+If the error "can't getwd" appears when attempting to commit or even checkout data, check that the CVS account you are using has search (+x) and read (+r) permissions on all parent directories leading up to the repository.

 At least, to have an outside shot at operating cvs semi-competently, peruse the FAQ.